Can Watermarks Survive Translation? On the Cross-lingual Consistency of Text Watermark for Large Language Models: Conclusion

 \section{Conclusion}

 This work aims to investigate the cross-lingual consistency of watermarking methods for LLMs.
-We first characterize and evaluate the cross-lingual consistency of current watermarking techniques for LLMs, revealing that current watermarking methods struggle to maintain their watermark strengths across different languages.
-Based on this observation, we propose the cross-lingual watermark removal attack (CWRA), which significantly challenges watermark robustness by efficiently eliminating watermarks without compromising performance.
+We first characterize and evaluate the cross-lingual consistency of current watermarking techniques, revealing that current watermarking methods struggle to maintain their watermark strengths across different languages.
+Based on this observation, we propose the cross-lingual watermark removal attack (CWRA), which significantly challenges watermark robustness by efficiently eliminating watermarks without compromising text quality.
 Through the analysis of two primary factors that influence cross-lingual consistency, we propose X-SIR as a defense strategy against CWRA.
-Despite its limitations, this approach greatly improves the AUC and paves the way for future research.
+Despite its limitations, this approach greatly improves watermark detection performance under cross-lingual scenario and paves the way for future research.
 Overall, this work completes a closed loop in the study of cross-lingual consistency in watermarking, including: evaluation, attacking, analysis, and defensing.

+Since our first release, the X-SIR algorithm has been integrated into MarkLLM~\cite{pan2024markllm}, an open-source toolkit for LLM Watermarking.